GithubUser18974/book_listing_app/README.md

 - CachedNetworkImage for image loading and caching
 - ScreenUtil for responsive design
 - Google Fonts for typography
+- Debouncer for search optimization
+- Connectivity Plus for network state monitoring

 ## Getting Started